Jouca/IDFM_GTFS-RT/README.md

 #### GTFS-RT Alerts : http://gtfsidfm.clarifygdps.com/gtfs-rt-alerts-idfm

-> **You can also view a preview of the IDFM GTFS-RT feed using my own [MOTIS](https://github.com/motis-project/motis) instance here:** http://motis.clarifygdps.com/

 ## ✨ Features

 - 🚆 **Real-time Transit Data**: Automatic fetching and processing of IDFM transit data